Graduate Center Dissertation Year Fellowships

 Supervisor: Wayne Koestenbaum

 This project reconsiders two poets within the confessional canon, John Berryman (1914- 1972) and Anne Sexton (1928-1974), and also expands mid-century confessional poetry to include the Black prison poet, Etheridge Knight (1931-1991).
-In this careful study of the poetics of, and critical response to, confessionalism, Rodriguez demonstrates how it has traditionally privileged gendered and racialized forms of personal experience, and in the same stroke revises its canon toward greater inclusivity.
+In this careful study of the poetics of, and critical response to, confessionalism, Rodriguez demonstrates how it has traditionally privileged gendered and racialized forms of personal experience, and in the same stroke revises its canon toward greater inclusivity. - The English Program Prize for the Best Dissertation in Postmodern Studies:

 Jennifer Chancellor